Sampling Error Calculator

 How to reduce sampling error?

-If we keep other factors constant, we can reduce sampling error by increasing the sample size.
+As long as we keep other factors constant, we can reduce sampling error by increasing the sample size.
 That occurs because sampling error is inversely proportional to the square root of the sample size.

 How to calculate a 95% confidence interval from standard error?